bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:12 AM CT, May 28</p>
+<p class="updated_time"> Latest data: 12:47 PM CT, May 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 87°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 88°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 80°
+- 86°
-- Mostly Clear
+- Clear
-- 48% humidity
+- 42% humidity
-- 11 mph wind
+- 10 mph wind
-- 14% cloud cover
+- 0% cloud cover
-- 22 AQI 🟩
+- 24 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>